absolunet/docs-node-ioc/src/docs/06_going-deeper/07_multiple-inheritances/en.md

 ## Introduction

-Inheritance in JavaScript allows to extend a class or to modify the prototype object of an instance.
+Inheritance in JavaScript allows us to extend a class or to modify the prototype object of an instance.
-By default, it does not allow multiple inheritance, unlike some Object-Oriented languages such as C++.
+By default, it does not allow multiple inheritances, unlike some Object-Oriented languages such as C++.
 However, Node IoC offers a simple way to define mixins, a simple way to add some features in a class.
 They act somehow like traits in PHP.
 We will take a look at how they work, the existing mixins and how to define one.